Pushword/Pushword/packages/docs/content/roadmap.md

 - [AdminBlockEditor] Make a POC with ProseEditor (then a migration tool ?)

-- [ ] Block Editor wich can be insert dinamically in Page (often to replace template editor)
+- [AdminBlockEditor] Block Editor wich can be insert dinamically in Page (often to replace template editor)

-- [ ] [AdminBlockEditor] https://github.com/calumk/editorjs-codecup (or ACE or codemirror)

 - [AdminBlockEditor] Noticies block with different notices level (inspired by Grav)
 - [AdminBlockEditor] To Markdown (to go back to standard editor) or To Html (easy, just need to created block.md.twig) and the transpiler)